herrhotzenplotz/gcli/HACKING.md

 This is the case on undetected Windows systems.
 It should be possible to build gcli under cygwin this way.

+## Compilers

+### IBM XL C

+This compiler has previously ICEd on gcli's codebase, I have worked around these compiler bugs.
+Should you encounter any issues please report them.

+### Kefir

+This compiler manages to compile gcli on at least FreeBSD with:

+	$ env \
+		CC=kefir \
+		CFLAGS='-include runetype.h -D__RUNETYPE_INTERNAL' \
+		CFLAGS_FOR_BUILD='-include runetype.h -D__RUNETYPE_INTERNAL' \
+		../configure --debug

 ## Tests

 The test suite currently depends on Perl 5.